Ceuta: Religion

-Christianity has been present in Ceuta continuously from late antiquity, as evidenced by the ruins of a basilica in downtown Ceuta and accounts of the martyrdom of St. Daniel Fasanella and his Franciscans in 1227 during the Almohad Caliphate.

-The town's Grand Mosque had been built over a Byzantine-era church.
+Christianity has had a continuous presence in Ceuta from late antiquity, as evidenced by the ruins of a basilica in Ceuta's city-centre, and by accounts of the 1227 martyrdom of St. Daniel Fasanella and his Franciscans during the Almohad Caliphate.
+The town's medieval Grand Mosque had been built over a Byzantine-era church.
 In 1415, the year of the city's conquest, the Portuguese converted the Grand Mosque into Ceuta Cathedral.
-The present form of the cathedral dates to refurbishments undertaken in the late 17th century, combining baroque and neoclassical elements.
+The present form of the cathedral dates to late-17th century renovations, combining baroque and neoclassical elements.
 It was dedicated to St Mary of the Assumption in 1726.

 The Roman Catholic Diocese of Ceuta was established in 1417.
-It incorporated the suppressed Diocese of Tanger in 1570.
+It incorporated the Diocese of Tangier in 1570.
 The Diocese of Ceuta was a suffragan of Lisbon until 1675, when it became a suffragan of Seville.
-In 1851, Ceuta's administration was notionally merged into the Diocese of Cádiz and Ceuta as part of a concordat between Spain and the Holy See; the union was not actually accomplished, however, until 1879.

-Small Jewish and Hindu minorities are also present in the city.
+In 1851, Ceuta's administration was notionally merged into the Diocese of Cádiz and Ceuta as part of a concordat between Spain and the Holy See.
+The union was finalised in 1879.
+Small Jewish and Hindu minorities are also present.